About the PMP Exam and Certification

 Professional ethics and social responsibility

-More About the PMP Exam Format
+More About the PMP Exam Format (All Versions)

 The PMP exam is designed to objectively assess and measure project management knowledge.